 Having a home ventilation system installed can result in benefits that will not only mean your home is less damp but that it’s also more comfortable for your family to relax in.

-The system will work to constantly pump dry, filtered air into your home and that forces old, stale air out.
+The system will work to constantly pump drier, filtered air into your home and that forces old, staler air out.
 Positive pressure ventilation systems draw in new air from your roof space, which is then pushed into your home through a series of ducts.
-And, when you have an HRV ventilation system, the air will be filtered through an F8 filter with Seta nano-fibre filtration technology before it reaches you and your family.
+And, when you have an HRV ventilation system, the air will be filtered through an F8 filter with nano-fibre filtration technology before it reaches you and your family.
 This helps improve the overall air quality inside your home, filtering out common airborne asthma and allergy triggers from the incoming air.

 As the newly filtered air makes its way into our rooms, the stagnant, moisture-filled indoor air is flushed out and allowed to escape.
 Because the moisture-filled air is forced out, your ventilation system helps reduce the overall moisture levels in your home.
 With less moisture-laden warm air floating around, you might notice a reduction in the amount of condensation in your home.
 Condensation is a common problem, often visible on windows and walls.
 It can be a real burden to deal with in winter but is a familiar issue for many New Zealanders.
 Frequent ventilation is one way of helping with condensation; a home ventilation system offers your house constant and permanent ventilation.